kojix2/chatgpt-cli/README.md

 ### File Insertion with %{}

 You can insert the contents of a file into the chat by enclosing the file path in `%{}`.
-For example, if you want to insert the contents of a file called `example.py` located in the `src` directory, you can use `%{src/example.py}`.
+For example, to insert the contents of a file called `example.py` located in the `src` directory, use `%{src/example.py}`.

 ```
 > Please explain what the following code does.
 Are there any bugs? %{src/example.py}